AKAYoung/akayoung.github.io/_publications/2026-synerbeta-nilm.md

 The framework consists of two main components. **SynerDiff** is designed to generate high-fidelity appliance-level load samples by integrating autoregressive Transformer modeling and diffusion-based generation. **BETA-NILM** is a Transformer-based load disaggregation model that incorporates adapter-based parameter-efficient tuning and efficient attention to improve cross-domain adaptation efficiency.

-This manuscript is currently under preparation / under submission.
+This manuscript is currently under submission.